 1. Use a Memorable Signature

 Your email signature is a valuable tool in terms of email marketing context.
 While email subject lines get people to open your message, your signature can drive leads to your business.
 In some cases, a person who opens your email even by mistake might follow up with you thanks to an attractive signature.

 They might notice you advertising a lead magnet, or some offer in your signature and click on it.
 For instance, you could advertise a free checklist or helpful tool in your signature and drive clicks to your landing page.
 Your signature is a non-intrusive way of advertising your business since you give the recipient the choice to click on it and explore further.

-The best email signatures display your information clearly and communicate the value you offer.
+The best email signatures display your information clearly and communicate the value you offer for optimal email marketing.
 For instance, go beyond listing your job title and communicate what you do.
 Are you a salesperson, or do you help your clients solve pressing issues through a great product?